behnazkhoshnood/good-cook-ms3/README.md

   - Step 3 - User clicks the red delete button.
   - step 4 - User should confirm if he/she really wishes to delete this recipe.
   - step 5 - If press "Ok" recipe deletes and user redirects to All recipies page.
-  - Step 7 - If press "cancel" recipe doesn't delete.
+  - Step 7 - If press "cancel" recipe stayes untouched.
 - Test 3 - Add, edit or delete categories or marks - Test Passed ✓
   - step 1 - Click on the Manage Categries to manage the categories or Manage Marks to manage the marks.
   - step 2 - Admin can sees all the categories in manage categories and all the marks in manage marks in a seperate card with an option of delete or edit and an Add button on top of the page to add a new category or mark.
   - step 3 - By clicking on the add button, a one input field form, called add category or add mark opens regardingly.
-  - step 4 - Admin can write doen the desired name for the new category/mark and press the Add category or Add mark at the bottom of the form.
+  - step 4 - Admin can write the desired name for the new category/mark and press the Add category or Add mark at the bottom of the form.
   - step 5 - Admin is provided also with a cancel button in both pages if he/she decided to not add any new category or mark.
+  - step 6 - Pressing this key bring up a note if he/she is sure not to add any category or mark.
-  - step 6 - Pressing this key redirects the admin to the get_categories if in add category form, or get_marks if in add marks form.
+  - step 7 - if press ok, admin redirects to the get_categories if in add category form, or get_marks if in add marks form.
 ---
 ## Validators
 The validators that have been used on the project are as followed: